maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 In a distributed system it is possible that a process is hanging due to a transient failure and that retrying the call could be successful.
 This can be done in memory or by re-queuing a message.

-This can introduce some complications to be aware of
+Some complications to be aware of
 - **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
 - **Ordering** - Out of order messages can apply updates incorrectly, this can potentially be dealt with using timestamps or versions
 - **Retry Storm** - Too many retries can end up doing more harm than good